-The tiger trout is an artificially produced sterile hybrid that is produced from crossing a male brown trout with a female brook trout.
+The tiger trout is an artificially produced sterile hybrid that is produced from crossing a male brook trout with a female brown trout.
 Hybridization can occur naturally, however it is very rare.
 Tiger trout have pronounced dark vermiculations (tiger stripes, like brook trout) all over a brownish, gray body.Average 10-16 inches.
 Tiger trout can grow up to 20 inches and five pounds in quality populations.

 Where to fish

 Lakes where this species may be found

 How to fish

 Tiger trout can be caught year-round, although the spring (after ice-out) and fall are the best times to target them.
 During those seasons, the tiger trout will normally be found in the upper water column in search of food.
 As the water warms up during the summer, the trout will move to deeper, cooler water.
 As the surface temperatures cool down in the evening the fish will move up near the surface and into the shallows.